SooryaGeorge7/Dublin-Eats/README.md

 - To provide users with all the restaurants and discover new ones.
 - To provide users with the ability to review/rate restaurants.
-- To provide users with the ability to create their own Profile.
 - To provide users with the ability to view other users reviews/ratings.
 - To provide users with the ability to pin / favourite the restaurants they want to go to.